Homebound and disability services

 What types of materials are available?

-Books, books on compact disc or cassette, and music compact discs.
+Books, books on compact disc, music compact discs, and movies.

 Can I get the materials I want?